Governing and managing a thriving housing co-op can be challenging and complicated. CHF BC is here to help.

 With 55 individual templates and guidance documents within the areas of housing co-op board and governance, finance, maintenance, membership and community there is no need for you to reinvent the wheel.

-Only for CHF BC members, you will need to be logged in to review the resources here.
+Only for CHF BC members, you will need to be logged in to review these resources.